-Day 3: Rila monastery, Plovdiv.
+Day 4: Rila monastery, Plovdiv.
 Drive south into the scenic Rila mountains to the eponymous monastery.
 Built on the site of its medieval predecessor, which was destroyed by fire, Rila is a spectacular example of Bulgarian National Revival architecture and a UNESCO world heritage site.
 Lunch near Rila before journeying through forest, mountains and across plains to Plovdiv.
 First of three nights in Plovdiv.

-Day 4: Plovdiv.
+Day 5: Plovdiv.
 Walking tour of the remains of ancient Philippopolis: the forum, stadium and theatre, which ranks among the best-preserved ancient theatres in the world, with the Rhodope mountains as its dramatic backdrop.
+See also the remains of the Episcopal Basilica, the largest early Christian temple in Bulgaria.
 After lunch walk through the National Revival quarter.
 Brightly painted and highly decorative, the architecture reflects the ambition of the emerging middle class which flourished in the early 1800s after liberation from Ottoman rule.
 There is time to visit the archaeological museum.